Venomtron/Icarus-Mods/README.md

 - Glass working Bench: water requirement changed from 250 to 100

-- ALCAZAR: Construction mission: all exotic nodes give 200-400. weather lowered to MediumWeatherPool from Quick_Multi_MedToHeavy (note this may be removed from future updates
-)
 - IceBox: Spoil Rate changed from -500 to -50,000 (if you have spoiling talents will have a timer in the millions aka won't spoil

 - Fridge: Spoil Rate changed from -1000 to -100,000 (if you have spoiling talents will have a timer in the millions aka won't spoil